There’s barely a week goes by without somebody asking me in the Facebook Group for advice on what the best life coaching books for coaches,

 He also took NLP techniques developed mainly by Bandler and Grinder, repackaged them, re-named them in some cases and then delivered them to the masses as his own material under the umbrella of ‘Neuro-Associative Conditioning’.

 To the best of my knowledge, he never explicitly claimed credit, but neither did he go out of his way to credit others and he pissed off a lot of the NLP community nonetheless.

 Awaken The Giant Within introduces some very powerful NLP ideas that are relatively easy to employ and can be life-changing.

 And the story about how Mr Honda started Honda Automobiles is worth getting the book for alone.

 28. Prometheus Rising by Robert Anton Wilson

-And his humor is somewhat dark and off the wall.
+And his humour is somewhat dark and off the wall.

-The paradox with this book is close-minded my way or the highway types are the people that would get most out of it, but they are the least likely to read it.
+The paradox with this book is close-minded, my way or the highway types are the people that would get the most out of it, but they are the least likely to read it.

 Or if they do read it they’ll just dismiss Wilson as some pot-smoking, liberal intellectual.
-Which is, of course, is exactly what he was.
+Which is, of course, is precisely what he was.

 29. The Myths of Happiness by Sonja Lyubomirsky